Uterine Fibroid Embolization in Katy, Texas

-Dr. Hardee and Dr. Fox offer their patients trans-radial access for Uterine Fibroid Embolization.
-This state-of-the-art technique allows treatment to be performed through the radial artery in the left wrist.
-Trans-radial access is an advanced treatment option that has fewer complications and less pain than the more commonly performed access through the femoral artery in the groin.
-Trans-radial access also allows patients to sit upright or walk immediately following the procedure and has been proven to increase patient comfort and lead to faster recovery.
+Dr. Hardee and Dr. Fox offer a unique approach to the UFE procedure using trans-radial access.
+This state-of-the-art technique allows the procedure to be performed through the radial artery in the left wrist.
+Trans-radial access is an advanced treatment option that has fewer complications and less pain than the more commonly performed UFE treatment option that utilizes the femoral artery in the groin.
+Trans-radial access also allows patients to sit upright or walk immediately following thir UFE treatment, and has been proven to increase patient comfort and lead to faster recovery.

 Read below to learn more about the entire UFE procedure.
-Schedule a consultation online or call (713) 575-3686.
+Request an appointment with Houston Fibroids online using our secure form, or call (713) 575-3686.

 Once you and your doctors(s) have determined that Uterine Fibroid Embolization (UFE) is the right fibroid treatment option for you, here are some of the things you’ll need to know before, during and after treatment.